The City administers the following assessments, which are placed on tax bills.

 This is an annual charge for a period of nine years assessed to those property owners who volunteered to participate in the City’s annual sidewalk replacement program.

-Loads brought in containing only acceptable recyclable material do not count against the 1.5 ton limit and are not subject to additional transfer station charges.
+Loads brought in containing only acceptable recyclable material do not count towards the against the 1.5 tons (3000 lbs) limit and are not subject to additional transfer station charges.

-For information on special improvement district payoffs, please call 447-8415 or 447-8416.
+For information on special improvement district payoffs, please call 447-8402 or 447-8416.
 Please have your property identification number available.
-This is the 15-digit number in the upper right hand corner of your tax bill.
+This number is located just above the property location and legal description on the right hand side of the tax bill.

 This assessment pays for the operation of the City street and traffic divisions.
 These divisions routinely provide services such as street repair, cleaning, sweeping, snow removal, traffic signals, data collection, signs and pavement markings.
-The street maintenance rate was increased for 2012.
-The new rates are listed below.
+The rates are listed below.

 The Urban Forest District was created in November 2010.
-This annual $20.00 per property charge.
+This is an annual $21.00 per property charge.
 The district will increase the City's ability to meet the Tree Maintenance District's original mandate to plant, protect, maintain, preserve and care for trees in public parks, City rights-of-way and on open space land.